KarolBedkowski/prom-dbquery_exporter/README.md

 * keepAlfaNumUnderlineSpace - keep only A-Za-z0-9, "_" and space characters
 * keepAlfaNumUnderlineU - keep only unicode letter, digits and "_"
 * keepAlfaNumUnderlineSpaceU - keep only unicode letter, digits, space and "_"
+* clean - keep only A-Za-z0-9 and "_", replace spaces to "_", trim, convert to lower case

 # License